Facial Trauma FAQs

 Since we obviously cannot stabilize bones of the face with a cast, we employ other methods.
 Sometimes we might need to wire the jaws together for various types of jaw fractures.
 Other times we might need to place small plates and screws in various parts of the face to fixate the fracture (called rigid fixation).
 Each patient is different and how we proceed depends on your specific injury.

 What are my options if my tooth is broken or was completely knocked out?

 If your tooth cannot be saved or repaired by a dentist (through restorative treatment) or by an endodontist (through root canal surgery), a dental implant is a good option.
 The dental implant secures an artificial tooth to the jaw bone with a titanium post, giving you the security and comfort you have with a natural tooth.

 If you’ve had a facial injury, call one of our three locations for a consultation: Hackensack: 201.343.8297, Westwood: 201.664.5656, or Ridgewood: 201.444.4137.
 Drs.
-Moss, Diamond and Novelli are on staff at Hackensack University Medical Center, Dr. Han maintains clinical privileges at Hackensack University Medical Center and Columbia University Medical Center and Dr. Illuzzi-Russo maintains hospital and teaching affiliations at Hackensack University Medical Center and St. Joseph’s Regional Medical Center.
+Diamond and Novelli are on staff at Hackensack University Medical Center and Dr. Han maintains clinical privileges at Hackensack University Medical Center and Columbia University Medical Center.
 Whatever your injury, we can give you the best treatment and help you get back to normal.